Serve the remote over HTTP.

 Linux file systems are case-sensitive: two files can differ only by case, and the exact case must be used when opening a file.

-Windows is not like most other operating systems supported by rclone.
 File systems in modern Windows are case-insensitive but case-preserving: although existing files can be opened using any case, the exact case used to create the file is preserved and available for programs to query.
 It is not allowed for two files in the same directory to differ only by case.

 Usually file systems on macOS are case-insensitive.
 It is possible to make macOS file systems case-sensitive but that is not the default